4d/docs/website/translated_docs/pt/API/IMAPTransporterClass.md

 The `.getBoxList()` function <!-- REF #IMAPTransporterClass.getBoxList().Summary -->returns a collection of mailboxes describing all of the available mailboxes<!-- END REF -->.
 This function allows you to locally manage the list of messages located on the IMAP mail server.

 In the optional `parameters` parameter, pass an object containing values to filter the returned mailboxes.
-You can pass:
+Pode passar:

 | Property     | Type     | Description                                          |
 | ------------ | -------- | ---------------------------------------------------- |